MuhannadAbuobid/Rock-Paper-Scissors/README.md

 __don't__ choose `HumanPlayer()` as the `second argument`.

 After you save the file.
-Run the code by using `python3`
+Run the code by using `python3` make sure you have the updated one if you don't have it install it from [here](https://www.python.org/downloads/)
 ```shell
 $ python3 RPS.py
 ```